-GoSync is another popular tool to use Google drive in your Linux based operating system.
-It is an opensource Google drive client written in Python.
-One of the drawback of this tool is that you cannot choose which directories to sync as it just syncs everything.
+GoSync is another popular tool to use Google drive in your Linux-based operating system.
+It is an open-source Google Drive client written in Python.
+One of the drawbacks of this tool is that you cannot choose which directories to sync as it just syncs everything.

 Download GoSync from this link.

-Rclone is no doubt one of the most useful and popular Google drive client for Linux based operating systems.
-It is a command line program to manage files on Google drive.
-It supports Google drive along with number of popular cloud storage services like Dropbox, Amazon S3, Dreamhost, Microsoft OneDrive, OpenDrive, ownDrive, Oracle Cloud Storage and so on.
+Rclone is no doubt one of the most useful and popular Google drive clients for Linux-based operating systems.
+It is a command-line program to manage files on Google drive.
+It supports Google drive along with a number of popular cloud storage services like Dropbox, Amazon S3, Dreamhost, Microsoft OneDrive, OpenDrive, ownDrive, Oracle Cloud Storage, and so on.

-It is a command line tool to access your Google drive from the Linux.
-It was developed by google employee Burcu Dogan and now managed by Emmanuel T Odek.
+It is a command-line tool to access your Google drive from Linux.
+It was developed by google employee Burcu Dogan and is now managed by Emmanuel T Odek.